 Whilst the process around becoming a parent is often thought of as being a magical time, unfortunately for some, it’s not always the case.

-You’re not alone if you’ve had distressing or traumatic experiences during the process of trying to conceive, through pregnancy, birth or postnatally.
+You’re not alone if you’ve had distressing or traumatic experiences during the process of trying to conceive, through pregnancy, your birth or postnatally.

-So if you are still experiencing symptoms from distressing or traumatic events surrounding the perinatal period,
+If you are still experiencing symptoms from distressing or traumatic events surrounding the perinatal period, Emma offers the following which may benefit you:

-You can find out more about what is involved with these therapy sessions here
+You can find out more about what is involved with these therapy sessions here.

 This is not an exhaustive list.
 If you’re unsure if CuedIn can support you in a specific area, please get in touch for a no-obligation chat.

 Not everyone’s journey trying for a baby is simple or straightforward.
-And you may have needed to turn to extra support, which can take its toll.
+You may have needed to turn to extra support, which can sometimes leave you with overwhelming feelings.

 It doesn’t matter at what stage or whether you had any choice in what happened, losing or saying goodbye to a baby can have a huge impact.